Avoid deadly mistakes with ATVs

 “We want Safety Sam out there to continue the message of ATV safety – not to fund our group,” she says.

 Changing the Law

 When Ashlee discovered there were no laws regulating helmet use for children riding on ATVs, she and the Play for Kate Foundation became instrumental in changing that.

-Last year, Indiana Governor Eric Holcomb signed HB 1200, known as the Play for Kate bill, into law.
+In 2017, Indiana Governor Eric Holcomb signed HB 1200, known as the Play for Kate bill, into law.
 It requires all children under the age of 18 to wear a helmet when riding ATVs on public and private property.

 Ashlee says there was some resistance from the public, especially parents who wanted to put car seats in side-by-side vehicles.
 Two legislators tried to modify the law to make children in car seats or harnessed with seat belts exempt, but their attempts failed due to recommendations from the American Academy of Pediatrics and the ATV manufacturers themselves.